Mwalek/super-light-cache-buster/readme.md

 Can't see the changes supposedly made by your developer?
 Or maybe you're just tired of your site's annoying cache?
 Use this plugin to cache a break!

-With a compressed size of under 21KB, this simple plugin adds random version numbers to CSS & JS assets to prevent page and browser caching getting in the way of your happiness.
+With a compressed size of under 30KB, this simple plugin adds random version numbers to CSS & JS assets to prevent page and browser caching getting in the way of your happiness.

-You can completely disable the plugin from the settings page when you are not using it or keep it enabled if the site is under development 😀.
+You can completely disable the plugin from the settings page when you are not using it or keep it enabled if the site is under development. 😀

+## Available Hooks

+Cache Buster is becoming more developer friendly.
+Below you can find the plugin's first hook and details about it.

+`
+slcb_allow_in_backend
+`

+- Filters whether Cache Buster should run (randomize asset version numbers) in the back end.
+- Return `true` to enable Cache Buster. `false` is the default.

 ### Feedback